catsforjodi/chose-tags-to-kobo-collections/README.md

 It's just a `for` loop.
 Nothing special, but it took me a few hours to figure out what the template even did.
 I realize now I could have totally just returned `tag` instead of typing `'Historical Romance'` twice.
 Thanks to a helpful [MobileRead user](https://www.mobileread.com/forums/showpost.php?p=4412871&postcount=2962), I had a direction to go off of and they gave me multiple options!

 Note: In Calibre, I have to mass add `Historical Romance` to every book I want to show under that tag in Collections, so that this `for` loop could filter out the books.
-That's pretty easier to do in Calibre.
+That's pretty easy to do in Calibre.
 Just a lot of Shift-Clicks.

 __Now__ I want to add to the GUI a little textbox where one can list the tags they want to show up in Kobo Collections.